Another step in funding for major Wisconsin bridge project

 “It provides a vital route for regional commerce, tourism, and emergency services,” Minnesota Gov. Tim Walz said.

-Construction of the bridge began in 1958 and was completed in 1961 but at over 60 years old, the time has come for a more modern version.
-Departments of transportation in Minnesota and Wisconsin have been working on planning the project since 2020 and plan to reveal the recommended alternative for replacing the 8,000-foot structure in October.
+Construction of the bridge began in 1958 and was completed in 1961, but now that it’s more than 60 years old, the time has come for a more modern version.
+Transportation departments in Minnesota and Wisconsin have been working on planning the project since 2020 and plan to reveal the recommended alternative for replacing the 8,000-foot structure in October.

 Design work for the project, which would determine specifications and shape the total cost of the project, is anticipated to begin in 2024.
 Once a final design is selected, construction is planned to begin in 2027 if full funding is secured, officials said.